-Chicory Digital Archive of African American Poetry, Creator, 2016-Present was published unedited, I rediscovered it while conducting archival research for my book, Come and Be Shocked: Representing Baltimore from John Waters to The Wire.
+Chicory Digital Archive of African American Poetry, Creator, 2016-Present and Be Shocked: Representing Baltimore from John Waters to The Wire.
 Working with an advisory board made up of former Chicory editors, the Enoch Pratt Free Library, and the Digital Maryland State Repository, I led the effort to digitize the magazine and make it available online, with primary responsibility for fundraising and coordination.
-The online archive will now become the centerpiece of a larger digital public humanities project on African American poetry, urban history, and its relevance to contemporary social issues.
+The online archive will now become the centerpiece of a larger digital public humanities project, the Chicory Revitalization Project, on African American poetry, urban history, and its relevance to contemporary social issues.

 A forgotten magazine of poetry, art and literature by predominantly African American residents of Baltimore, Chicory was a publication of the Enoch Pratt Free Library from 1966-1983.
-An extraordinary resource that offers insights into the lives and experiences of its writers, whose work
+An extraordinary resource that offers insights into the lives and experiences of its writers, whose work was published unedited, I rediscovered it while conducting archival research for my book, Come